How to Fix iMessage (iCloud & AppStore)

 Note: OSX RAID uses will have to mount the two RAID helper partition(s) to access the /Extra folders - see here.

-Once your SMBIOS is loaded in the editor, you can choose to use one of the pre-made SMBIOS's as long as you know are sure of System Type ID for your hackingtosh (eg: iMac 14,1).
+Once your SMBIOS is loaded in the editor, you can choose to use one of the pre-made SMBIOS's.
 Selecting a pre-made SMBIOS will automatically fill-in all the details and ensure that the 1st two digits of the S/N are correct for the model type you have selected (see Important note above).
-This is optional and if your not sure just leave it alone for now.

-You must also be using Chimera (or Chameleon) version 2.2 or later, if your not then please either download and install the latest version of Chimera from the downloads section of this website or use Chameleon Wizard to update your Boot-Loader before going any further.
+You should also be using the latest Chimera (or Chameleon) version 2.2 or later, if your not then please either download and install the latest version of Chimera from the downloads section of this website or use Chameleon Wizard to update your Boot-Loader before going any further.

 OSX RAID users will need to manually install Chimera (or Chameleon) by extracting the '/usr/standalone/ i386' folder from the boot-loader install package (I use Pacifist) and then use terminal commands to install the boot-loader files on to your RAID helper partitions - see this guide if your not familiar with the procedure.